 The first time a new Mac is started up, an application called Setup Assistant runs.
 This is the app that asks for information about your network so that you can get connected to it, guides you through setting up a new user account (including a picture of you), and getting iCloud set up.
 It can also be used to transfer user accounts, settings and documents from another computer to the new Mac.

 Many Mac users want to get to work on their new machines quickly, so they pass on using Setup Assistant to move data from an old machine.
 That’s fine, since the Migration Assistant can be used at any time to move all of your information and settings from another machine.

-All new Macs are running Mac OS X Yosemite and will soon be loaded with Mac OS X El Capitan.
 The Migration Assistant app can transfer information from computers that have Mac OS X Snow Leopard version 10.6.8 or later installed.
 If you’re trying to migrate information from an earlier version of OS X, it’s best to update your old computer first or consider manually copying the data from the old machine to the new.

 The old computer doesn’t need to be a Mac, by the way.
 The Windows Migration Assistant is a PC app that works with Windows XP SP2, Vista, 7 or 8 to move email, contacts, and calendar information; bookmarks, iTunes content, image files, system settings, and any other user-selected files from a PC to a Mac.
 However, for this article we’re focusing on moving from an older Mac to another Mac.

 There are some simple things to remember before you begin the migration from the old Mac to the new.
 First, if you’re using a Mac notebook on either end of the migration path, make sure that it is plugged in.
 Next, launch the Mac App Store on both Macs — even the new one — and check under Updates to make sure that both computers are completely up to date.